Google

 Valid name, no data record of requested type

-The requested name is valid and was found in the database, but it does not have the correct associated data being resolved for.
 The usual example for this is a hostname -> address translation attempt (using gethostbyname or WSAAsyncGetHostByName) which uses the DNS (Domain Name Server), and an MX record is returned but no A record - indicating the host itself exists, but is not directly reachable.

 WSA_INVALID_HANDLE (OS dependent)